 Best Example of Street Naming and Numbering Policy Implementation Award: Adur and Worthing Councils.
 In order to streamline services, reduce lengthy paperwork processes and create additional revenue, Adur and Worthing Councils amalgamated the Street Naming and Numbering Services employed across the two councils via a shared service.

 GeoPlace is a public sector limited liability partnership between the Local Government Association and Ordnance Survey.
 GeoPlace's role is to create and maintain the National Address Gazetteer and the National Street Gazetteer for England and Wales, providing definitive sources of publicly-owned spatial address and street data for Great Britain.
-Through agreement with Scotland's Improvement Service Company, coverage has been extended to include Scotland'.
+Through an agreement with Scotland's Improvement Service Company, coverage has been extended to include Scotland'.

 For more information, visit www.geoplace.co.uk